 1. Not Just the Same Old Ordinary

 Turn the routine into ritual.
 “A dog’s life really revolves around ritual: the morning walk, mealtime, when their human companion comes home,” says Dorry Bless , who helps her clients craft personalized rituals and ceremonies.
 “Celebrating your rituals brings great richness to both dog and human alike.”
 Spending quality time with your pets is key.

 Share your dog’s history or some special action or accomplishment with friends and family via email, letter or Facebook.
-Create a canine family tree, documenting your family’s canines through the generations, including names, dates and doggie tall tales, suggests Bless.
+Creating a family dog tree, and documenting your family’s canines through the generations, including names, dates and doggie tall tales, is a great one of 7 ways to celebrate your dog, suggests Bless.

 3. Give your dog the spa treatment

 Do you put off that messy but much-needed bath?
-Set time aside during National Dog Week for another of the 7 ways to celebrate your dog, by doing a thorough cleaning, advises Martha Ciske, owner of 8-year-old basset hound Glory and a regular volunteer for animal organizations in Orlando, Fla.
-“Bath time is a great way to bond with a good sudsy massage, while checking for any bumps, lumps and those nasty bugs like ticks or fleas,” she says.
+Set time aside during National Dog Week for a thorough cleaning, advises Martha Ciske, owner of 8-year-old basset hound Glory and a regular volunteer for canine organizations in Orlando, Fla.
+“Bath time is a great way to bond with a good sudsy massage, while checking your pet for any bumps, lumps and those nasty bugs like ticks or fleas,” she says.
 Splurge on special shampoo, and look for a shop in your area with a dog-washing facility if you want to avoid the mess at home and save your back.